USD ($)

 15 x 4 bytes = 60 bytes

-Normally, the IP header doesn't have extra options, so the header size is 5 words (4 bytes each) so size is:
+Normally, the IP header doesn't have extra options, so the header size is 5 words (4 bytes each) so the size is:

 5 x 4 bytes = 20 bytes